eclipse-openj9/openj9-docs/docs/xxadaptivegcthreading.md

 # -XX:\[+|-\]AdaptiveGCThreading

+:fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restriction:** Currently, this feature is available only with the `gencon` GC policy.

-When this option is enabled, the active GC thread count is adjusted for each collection cycle based on heuristics.
-That is, once a collection cycle successfully completes, the collector evaluates parallelism using aggregated thread busy/stall statistics gathered during the completed cycle and projects a new thread count for the next cycle.
-For example, the thread count may be reduced if it is determined that unnecessary overhead was incurred as a result of synchronization, lack of work sharing or CPU availability.
+When this option is enabled, the active GC thread count is adjusted for each garbage collection (GC) cycle based on heuristics.
+That is, when a GC cycle successfully completes, the collector evaluates parallelism using aggregated thread statistics gathered during the completed cycle and projects a new thread count for the next cycle.
+For example, the thread count might be reduced if it is determined that an unnecessary overhead was incurred as a result of synchronization, lack of work sharing, or CPU availability.
 Similarly, the thread count may be increased if there's an opportunity to gain benefits from increased parallelism.

 :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Notes:**

-- This option is ignored when the GC thread count is forced, for example when using the [`-xgcthreads`](xgcthreads.md) or [`-XX:ParallelGCThreads`](xxparallelgcthreads.md) options.
+- This option is ignored when the GC thread count is enforced, for example when using the [`-xgcthreads`](xgcthreads.md) or [`-XX:ParallelGCThreads`](xxparallelgcthreads.md) options.
-- The [`default GC thread count`](xgcthreads.md#explanation) is used as max thread count for adaptive threading.
-However, an upper bound can be specified using [`-xgcmaxthreads`](xgcmaxthreads.md) or [`-XX:ParallelGCMaxThreads`](xxparallelgcmaxthreads.md)
+- By default, the number of GC threads is based on the number of CPUs reported by the operating system.
+This value is used as the maximum thread count.
+However, an upper bound can be specified by using [`-xgcmaxthreads`](xgcmaxthreads.md) or [` XX:ParallelGCMaxThreads`](xxparallelgcmaxthreads.md).

-:fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restriction:** This feature is currently only available with the `Gencon` GC policy.

 ## Syntax